intlify/eslint-plugin-vue-i18n/docs/rules/no-deprecated-i18n-place-attr.md

 > disallow using deprecated `place` attribute (Removed in Vue I18n 9.0.0+)

+- :star: The `"extends": "plugin:@intlify/vue-i18n/recommended"` or `*.configs["flat/recommended"]` property in a configuration file enables this rule.

 If you are migrating from Vue I18n v8 to v9, the `place` attribute should be replaced with the `v-slot`.

 ## :book: Rule Details